kevinddchen/project-euler/README.md

 If the solution is written in C++, this will compile and run the code.
 If the solution is written in Python, this will run the code using the command `python p###.py`.
 Note that `python` must point to Python 3.
-The only eternal package used is numpy, although only rarely for matrix manipulations.
+The only external package used is numpy, although only rarely for matrix manipulations.

 [EulerSolutions.pdf](EulerSolutions.pdf)  contains write-ups for problems that can be solved by hand.